 Analysis of intercompany transactions and transfer prices requires developing an in-depth understanding of the functions performed and risks assumed by the different related entities.
 It also demands a detailed review of the markets in which the intercompany transactions take place.
 This is true whether the product in question is a tangible good, an intangible piece of intellectual property, or an intercompany service.

-EI economists are highly qualified to perform the kinds of analyses required to develop and support acceptable transfer prices.
-With their strong background in microeconomics and industrial organization, EI economists are experts in assessing the kinds of firm and market-specific factors that can affect transaction prices.
-EI economists have worked in a broad range of industries, and can apply that industry experience and knowledge to transfer-pricing analyses.
-Moreover, by working closely with clients, EI can develop transfer-pricing strategies that satisfy both corporate objectives and the relevant tax authorities.
+Secretariat Economists professionals are highly qualified to perform the kinds of analyses required to develop and support acceptable transfer prices.
+With their strong background in microeconomics and industrial organization, Economists at Secretariat Economists are experts in assessing the kinds of firm and market-specific factors that can affect transaction prices.
+Secretariat Economists professionals have worked in a broad range of industries, and can apply that industry experience and knowledge to transfer-pricing analyses.
+Moreover, by working closely with clients, Secretariat Economists professionals can develop transfer-pricing strategies that satisfy both corporate objectives and the relevant tax authorities.